ScriptedBits/Emulator-Auto-downloads/README.md

 ## Future Features (Coming Soon):

+- Cross platform version to run on Windows, Linux or OSX
 - Support for more emulators, including **Cxbx**, **fpPS4** and more!
+- Abilty for emulators to be extracted / installed
 - Improvements to the user interface.
 - Digital signatures for the script to enhance security.